OCTOBER 18, 2024

 The choice was between clean soil or soil contaminated with one of five common pesticides, including insecticides and fungicides, across different concentrations.

-The School of Environmental Sciences researchers then carefully searched through the soils for hibernating bumblebee queens.
+The School of Environmental Sciences researchers then carefully searched through the soils for hibernating bumblebee queens

 "This raises serious concerns for bumblebee health," says Raine, "especially as this group of important insect pollinators already face many challenges."

 Previous studies showed that pesticides on crops can either attract or repel bees, depending on the type, the environmental situation and the concentration used.
-Raine and Rondeau initially speculated that bumblebee queens would simply choose to avoid pesticide residues in soil.
+Raine and Rondeau initially speculated that bumblebee queens would simply choose to avoid in soil.

 "We were not expecting this result," Rondeau says.
 "It suggests that queens could actually prefer these contaminated soils, though we don't yet fully understand why."